plausible/docs/docs/ecommerce-revenue-tracking.md

 ## Integrating with WooCommerce

-If you're running your ebusiness using WooCommerce, you can use our WordPress plugin.
+If you're running WooCommerce, you can use our WordPress plugin.
 [Plausible WordPress plugin](https://wordpress.org/plugins/plausible-analytics/) has a built-in support for tracking of WooCommerce store activity including:

 * Tracking of several custom events including actions such as add to cart, complete purchase and revenue
 * Tracking of several custom properties including product name and product category